Back Pain Q & A

-Most back pain goes away on its own within a few weeks, and can be treated with home remedies or over-the-counter pain medications.
+Most back pain goes away on its own within a few weeks and can be treated with home remedies or over-the-counter pain medications.
 But occasionally, back pain can become chronic or can signal a serious medical problem.
-See a doctor immediately if your back pain:
+See your primary care doctor or Allpria Healthcare immediately if your back pain:

 - Has lasted longer than a few weeks

 - Is causing numbness, tingling, or weakness in your leg(s)